esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 We could use the metaphor of a wrapped present here.
 The DICOM file contains metadata around the image data, wrapping it.
 The image data itself is a bunch of 2D-arrays, but these have been organized to a specific shape - they are "boxed" by JPEG files.
 JPEG is a container format.
 There are JPEG files (emphasis on the plural) in a single DICOM file which typically contain images of the same body part with different angles of acquisition.

-We can take x-rays from any angle and even do them repeatedly, and this allows for fluoroscopy.
+We can take x-rays from any angle and even do them repeatedly.
+Repeating x-rays rapidly over time allows for fluoroscopy.
 Because fluoroscopy adds a time dimension to X-ray the data becomes 3-dimensional, possessing an X, Y and time dimension.
 Below is a fluoroscopy image of a patient swallowing barium.

 ![Fluorsocopy.](fig/fluoro.gif){alt='Fluorsocopy.'}
 *image courtesy of Ptrump16, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons*